What is PayTo & How Does It Work? A Complete Guide

 How it works?

-PayTo consists of
+PayTo consists of:

 • Payment initiation message capability.
 This is used by third parties to request payments from a customer’s bank account.
 Those payment requests are associated with a customer authorised payment arrangement, a ‘mandate’